 This year’s results highlight three important trends in employer health program management: balancing affordability and choice, creating a culture of health, and moving from cost-shifting to future-focused strategies.

-In 2019, amid concerns about health care affordability for lower-paid workers, most large and mid-sized employers hit pause on cost-shifting.
-And some employers that had offered an account-based high-deductible plan as the only medical plan available to employees reversed course and added a traditional PPO or HMO as an option.
+Amid concerns about health care affordability for lower-paid workers, most large employers hit pause on cost-shifting, and some that had offered only a high-deductible plan reversed course and added choice.

 New tech-enabled solutions help employees support their own well-being and better manage chronic conditions, while other innovative programs help them navigate a complex health system.